-EDU3041 Foundations of Literacy in Elementary Education
+EDU 3041 Foundations of Literacy in Elementary Education

-Prerequisite: EDU2001, EDU2002 and Admissions to the Education Department Foundations of Literacy provides the most current and best-researched approaches to the methods of teaching literacy.
+Prerequisite: EDU2001, EDU2003, EDU 2004 and admission to the Education Department Foundations of Literacy provides the most current and best-researched approaches to the methods of teaching literacy.
 It is required for candidates seeking an elementary education certification.
 The course introduces students to the reading and writing processes.
 Students design and present lessons in literacy.

-EDU3043 Literacy in the Content Areas
+EDU 3043 Literacy in the Content Areas

-Prerequisite: EDU2001, EDU2002 and Admissions to the Education Department
+Prerequisite: EDU2001, EDU2004 and admission to the Education Department